claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   * Monitoring of location information.

-* Compromise of accounts: Research suggests that in IPV, an attacker may demand access to a victim-survivor's devices and accounts for continuous monitoring and/or restricting their communication with others.
+* Compromise of accounts: Research suggests that in IPV, an attacker may demand access to a victim's accounts for continuous monitoring and/or restricting their communication with others.
 This is different from the previous point in that the perpetrator demands access (or uses invasive tools) to tools and contents, rather than using "publicly available" tools or by monitoring without coercion.
 This type of attack is mounted in order